Boot Pool Management

 Click Save.

-Deleting a boot environment removes it from the System > Boot screen and from the boot menu.
+Deleting a boot environment removes it from the ** Boot Environment** screen and the boot menu.

-Click the more_vert for a boot environment, and then select Delete to open the Delete dialog.
+Click on the Delete (Delete) icon for a boot environment to open the Delete dialog.
 Select Confirm and then click Delete.

 You cannot delete the default or any active entries.
-Because you cannot delete an activated boot entry, this option does not display for activated boot environments.
-To delete the active boot environment, first activate another entry and then delete the environment you want to remove.
+Because you cannot delete an activated boot entry, this option does not show for activated boot environments.
+To delete the active boot environment, first, activate another entry and then delete the environment you want to remove.

-By default, TrueNAS prunes boot environments when the boot-pool has no remaining storage space.
+By default, TrueNAS prunes boot environments when the boot pool runs out of remaining storage space.

 Keep toggles with the Unkeep option, and they determine whether the TrueNAS updater can automatically delete this boot environment if there is not enough space to proceed with an update.

-Click the more_vert for a boot environment, and then select Keep to open the Keep dialog.
+Click the Keep (Keep) icon for a boot environment to open the Keep dialog.
 Select Confirm and then click Keep Flag.

 The boot environment action list removes the Keep option and adds Unkeep.